Ama Museum: Architecture

 The museum was originally housed in a renovated 90-year-old 2-story building with a total floor area of 495 m2.
 The original location featured a café and workshop space.

 Exhibitions

 At its original location, the museum permanently displayed photos, documents and videos related to Taiwanese comfort women.
 When it reopened, the museum planned to rotate exhibitions and introduce new ones.

 Activities

 In its original location, the museum hosted various workshops and seminars on topics related to human rights.
 In August 2017, the museum launched a campaign to pressure the Government of Japan through the Japan–Taiwan Exchange Association to apologize and compensate the remaining comfort women.

 Transportation

 The museum's original location was accessible within walking distance south west of Daqiaotou Station of Taipei Metro.
-Its new location will be an office building near Minquan West Road Station.
+Its new location will be an office building at 5F., No. 32, Sec.
+3, Chengde Rd., Datong Dist., Taipei City, Taiwan (R.O.C.)